realmagicgreen/magicgreenastro/src/content/posts/food-safe-plastic/index.md

 Some studies have shown up to **100 times the amount of antimony in bottled water** than in clean groundwater.
 The longer the bottle is on the shelf or exposed to heat or sunshine, the more antimony is likely to have leached into the product.

+Antimony (Sb) is a silver-white brittle solid or a dark-gray, lustrous powder.
+It can be harmful to the eyes and skin. **Antimony can also cause problems with the lungs, heart, and stomach**.
+Workers may be harmed from exposure to antimony and its compounds.

 ## **2. HDPE: High Density Poly Ethylene.**

 HDPE is commonly used in milk and juice bottles, detergent bottles, shampoo bottles, grocery bags, and cereal box liners.
 Like PET, it is also considered “safe,” but has been shown to **leach estrogenic chemicals dangerous to fetuses and juveniles**.